-Figure 2.1: Beaches Link concept (Source: Roads and Maritime)
+Figure 2-1: Beaches Link concept (Source: Roads and Maritime)

 It is likely that Beaches Link, if approved, would change traffic patterns through the Frenchs Forest Planned Precinct.
-It is anticipated that further investigation of Beaches Link would involve the development of an integration plan to ensure that planning for the Frenchs Forest Planned Precinct takes into account any potential change to traffic patterns that Beaches Link would generate.
+It is anticipated that an integration plan would be developed in collaboration with Northern Beaches Council and Transport for NSW (TfNSW) to ensure that planning for the Frenchs Forest Planned Precinct takes into account any potential changes to traffic patterns that Beaches Link would generate.